 Secondary glaucoma in dogs is a type caused by other eye conditions and health issues.
 In many cases, only one eye is affected.

 Uveitis.
-The inflammation results in a buildup of cells, proteins, and other debris, causing a clog that hinders the drainage of fluid from the eye.
+The inflammation results in a buildup of cells, proteins, and other debris, causing a clog that hinders fluid drainage from the eye.

 Lens Luxation.
 The lens becomes loose and dislocated, shifting forward or backward.
 This can physically obstruct fluid flow and block drainage, causing acute glaucoma in dogs, a painful medical emergency.

 Cataracts.
 Advanced cataracts can trigger blockage through lens-induced uveitis or the dissolution of cataracts.
-These conditions cause physical obstruction, which prevents fluid from the eye from draining properly.
+These conditions cause physical obstruction, preventing fluid from draining properly from the eye.

 Intraocular Tumors.
 Tumors that grow within the eye can physically obstruct the iridocorneal angle, the pathway through which fluid drains.